-With the runoff starting to creep up on us, one of our favorite flies to use this time of year is the jigged Olive CDC nymph.
+With the runoff starting to creep up on us, one of our favorite flies to use this time of year is a jigged Olive CDC nymph.
 It’s a great pattern that can be fished year round with consistent results; however, it does seem to perform best during early spring through late summer.
 What makes this pattern so effective is the CDC feather—AKA: Cul De Canard.
 What’s unique about the CDC feather is its ability to trap air bubbles making the fly look like an insect rising to the surface to hatch.
 Regardless of the feather’s magic, when tied on properly, the individual feather strands dance in the water giving the fly a lot of movement and life making it irresistible to trout.

-The Olive CDC is a fly pattern that mimics a lot of natural bugs in the water depending on the time of year it’s used.
+The Green Machine is a fly pattern that mimics a lot of natural bugs in the water depending on the time of year it’s used.
 In early spring when the runoff hasn’t kicked up, we prefer to fish size 14’s as the fly gets down quickly and mimics mayfly nymphs.
 During the spring and summer we like using sizes 10’s and 12’s as they sink faster in the higher flows but more importantly, resemble green drake nymphs and stoneflies.
 Once the ice has thawed and we can fish the high country lakes, we’ll tail it behind a small woolly bugger and strip it in.
 The combination of the slow stripping action and CDC feathers drives lake fish nuts!
 In this situation, we’re using a smaller size 16, which imitates a baetis nymph.

-Olive CDC’s are incredibly versatile and productive, no matter what time of year it is, so for these reasons it’s a staple in our Fly Tins.
+Green Machines are incredibly versatile and productive, no matter what time of year it is, so for these reasons it’s a staple in our Fly Tins.
 The combination of heavy tungsten bead and jigged hook causes the fly to ride hook upwards.
 These hooks cause the least amount of harm to trout and other fish and typically results in an upper lip hook up.

-How to tie the olive CDC:
+How to tie The Green Machine:

 Hook: 400BL jigged hook #10-16